pieterjanvc/HOLLOW-TREE/docs/extra/dev_env_setup.md

 py -m pip install -r requirements.txt
 ```

+NOTE: If you make any changes that require new or updated packages, you need to update
+the `requirements.txt` file.

+## Run a Shiny app locally

-4. Start the app Make sure you are in the HOLLOW-TREE root folder and run the following
+Make sure you are in the HOLLOW-TREE root folder with the virtual environment activated
-   command:
+and run the following command:

 ```
 shiny run --reload --launch-browser accorns_app.py